 People with hyperhidrosis sweat excessively even when their body doesn’t need cooling.
-The condition—which often begins in childhood—can result in social anxiety, embarrassment, and depression.
+The condition—which often begins in childhood—can be difficult to cope with socially as well as physically.
 Primary hyperhidrosis (the type defined by an unknown cause) doesn’t usually occur at night, but secondary hyperhidrosis (caused by medications, stress, illness, etc.) definitely can.

 When fighting a pathogen, your core temperature rises.
 This fever helps fight the infection by enhancing immune cell function, and making it more challenging for viruses and bacteria to replicate.

 Feverish sweating, in turn, can cause fluid and electrolyte imbalances.
-Because of this, it’s crucial to rehydrate with water and sodium when ill.
+Because of this, it’s crucial to rehydrate with water and electrolytes (like sodium and potassium) when you’re ill.